 Mar.12, 2020: Injured workers, human rights and the United Nations

 In September of last year, the Ontario Network of Injured Workers' Groups presented a submission to the United Nations that the practice of "deeming," also called Phantom Jobs, in Canadian workers’ compensation systems is a violation of human rights under the UN Convention on the Rights of Persons with Disabilities.
-This session explored the strategy and background of raising workers compensation issues as disability issues under international human rights law and will feature legal experts, academics, injured workers, disability rights activists, and more.
+This session on March 12, 2020, explored the strategy and background of raising workers compensation issues as disability issues under international human rights law and will feature legal experts, academics, injured workers, disability rights activists, and more.

 Presenters Included: Jeffrey Hilgert (Université de Montréal); Kerri Joffe (ARCH Disability Law Centre); Steve Estey (Council of Canadians with Disabilities (CCD)); Laura Cattari (Social Policy Advocate); Steve Mantis (Ontario Network of Injured Workers' Groups)

 The session has been edited into four parts:

 - Professor Jeffrey Hilgert part 1 (Université de Montréal)